quarkiverse/quarkus-operator-sdk/samples/joke/README.md

 2. Generate the Operator image and bundle manifests

 This example uses the [Quarkus Jib container image](https://quarkus.io/guides/container-image#jib) extension to build the Operator image.
-Also, the Quarkus Operator SDK provides the `quarkus-operator-sdk-bundle-generator` extension that generates the Operator bundle manifests at `target/bundle`.
+Also, the Quarkus Operator SDK provides the `quarkus-operator-sdk-bundle-generator` extension that generates the Operator bundle manifests at `target/bundle/<operator name>`.
 So, you simply need to run the next Maven command to build and push the operator image, and also to generate the bundle manifests:

 ```shell